Mount Vernon Seminary and College: Foxhall Road 1946–1999

-Recent History, 1999–present
+Recent history, 1999–present

 In 1997, the board of trustees decided that the college would close as an independent institution.
-As of June 30, 1999, Mount Vernon became affiliated with George Washington University (also called GW for short).
+As of June 30, 1999, Mount Vernon became affiliated with The George Washington University (GW).
 The school is now known as The George Washington University – Mount Vernon Campus.
 The Elizabeth J. Somers Women's Leadership Program was founded in honor of the Mount Vernon Seminary and College and its alumnae.
 Once Mount Vernon was purchased by GW, it became co-ed, and students of both genders were welcomed on campus for classes, and social and athletic events, but only women lived on campus through Spring 2001.
 After the college's first two years as part of GW, students also began living on the Mount Vernon campus, however, the Mount Vernon campus continued to offer some housing and programs specifically for women, in honor of the college's origins.
 GW constructed new athletic fields, dormitories, and other facilities to support the growth of the Mount Vernon campus.
 There is a free shuttle available to travel between the Mount Vernon and Foggy Bottom campuses of GW.